astrid-project/interception-data-agent/vnf_packet_capture/interception_core_handler/README.md

-# Interception Data Agent description
+# Interception Core Handler description
-The "Interception Data Agent" is a software developed in the Astrid Project.
-The code is used to retrieve information about VoIP (calls information and interception), following of a LEA (Law Enforcement Agency) request.
+The "Interception Core Handler" is used to retrieve information about VoIP (calls information and interception), following of a LEA (Law Enforcement Agency) request.
-The interception software makes use of SeVoC (VoIP) and Polycube PacketCapture.
+Interception software makes use of SeVoC (VoIP) and Polycube PacketCapture.

-## Table of Contents
+# Table of Contents
-- [Interception Data Agent]
-- [Architecture description]
+- [Architectural description]
 - [Installation]
+- [Configuration]
 - [Usage]

-# Architecture description
+# Architectural description

-This code implements "INTERCEPTION" agent on the Virtual Network Function (VNF) side.
+This code implements "INTERCEPTION" agent (Interception Core Handler) on the Virtual Network Function (VNF) side.

 ```
        VNF          +        ContextBroker     +     SecurityController